RiceSec/constitution/constitution.md

 The Treasurer shall:

-1. Manage this organization’s funds;
+1. Manage this organization's funds;
-2. Maintain a correct balance of this organization’s funds;
+2. Maintain a correct balance of this organization's funds;
 3. Present a budget to the membership no later than November 1;
-4. Accept payment of dues from members and update the organization’s records accordingly; and
+4. Accept payment of dues from members and update the organization's records accordingly; and
-5. Make available, at the request of any member, the Student Association, or Rice University, a current breakdown of the organization’s income and expenses.
+5. Make available, at the request of any member, the Student Association, or Rice University, a current breakdown of the organization's income and expenses.

 ### Eligibility